-Your audition should consist of two contrasting pieces: one humorous and one dramatic monologue of no more than one minute each.
-If you are primarily interested in production, you may instead present a three-minute presentation of your portfolio (designs, costume renderings, stage-managing experience, technical work, etc).
+Your audition should feature two contrasting monologues of no more than one minute each.
+If you are primarily interested in the production side of theatre, you may instead present a three-minute presentation of your portfolio (designs, renderings, stage-managing experience, technical work, etc).
 If you are considering a dance minor, you may substitute one to two minutes of choreographed dance in the genre of your choosing for either of the monologues.
-Please include a résumé that lists your theatre experiences along with a brief paragraph describing your willingness to commit to our program through performance, backstage work, or other areas of interest to you.
+Please include a résumé that lists your experiences in theatre and a brief paragraph describing your willingness to commit to our program through performance, backstage work, or other areas of interest to you.

-Award recipients will be expected to participate actively in the theatre production program through performance, backstage work, publicity and box office work or other jobs as necessary, regardless of their major.
-Failure to meet the requirements of the award during the fall semester will result in the rescinding of the second half of the award in the spring.
+Award recipients will be expected to participate actively in the theatre production program through performance, backstage work, publicity and box-office work or through other jobs as necessary, regardless of their major.
+Failure to meet the requirements of the award during the fall semester will result in the rescinding of the second half of your award in the spring.
 While students primarily interested in the dance minor are welcome to audition for Theatre Talent Awards, please note that these awards are intended for students who use their skills to support the theatre production program.

 Competition for these scholarships is keen, and we urge you to prepare now!
 Please write or call if you have concerns or questions.This is an exciting time for you as you make these far-reaching decisions!